yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 2.6.0 =
+* NEW: The function geoip_detect2_get_info_from_current_ip($locales) can now be called via JS, if enabled in the options.
+  This can be useful for cached pages.
+See [API Documentation](https://github.com/yellowtree/wp-geoip-detect/wiki/API-Documentation) for more infos.
 * FIX: A locale array() is now treated as "use default".
 * FIX: A locale array(' de ') is now treated as array('de')